php-resque/resque/README.md

 #### beforePerform ####

 Called before the `setUp` and `perform` methods on a job are run.
-Argument passed contains the instance of `Resque_Job` for the job about to be run.
+Argument passed contains the instance of `Job` for the job about to be run.

 You can prevent execution of the job by throwing an exception of `Resque_Job_DontPerform`.
 Any other exceptions thrown will be treated as if they were thrown in a job, causing the